 Congressman Davis began working for Illinois Congressman John Shimkus on his first day in office in 1997 and served for 16 years as Projects Director, helping communities across Illinois work with the federal government to break through red tape and gain access to federal funding to address their local needs.

 Congressman Davis graduated from Millikin University in 1992 with a degree in political science.
-He resides in Taylorville, Illinois, with his wife, Shannon, daughter, Toryn, and twin sons, Clark and Griffin.
+Rodney and Shannon reside in Jupiter, FL, and are proud parents of grown children Toryn, Griffin, and Clark.